takuyahirata23/TrackDays/README.md

 # Trackdays

-This is a web page for `Trackdays`, an app for administrators to manage data such, and a GraphQL server for `Trackdays` mobile application.
+This is a web page for `Trackdays`, an app for administrators to manage data, and a GraphQL server for `Trackdays` mobile application.

 To install Elixir and Erlang:
 I recommend [`asdf`](https://asdf-vm.com/)